 Caretta Off Road caravan test

-In the last week of July, courtesy of Rafał Bieżuński - the exclusive distributor of Caretta trailers on the Polish market, I had the opportunity to test the off-road Off Road model.
+In the last week of July, thanks to the courtesy of Rafał Bieżuński - the exclusive distributor of Caretta trailers on the Polish market, I had the opportunity to test the Off Road off-road model.
 We traveled with two adults and a two-year-old child.
-We spent seven nights in the caravan at two different campsites and traveled 400 km on different (Polish) roads, which allowed us to get to know the pros and cons of the caravan.
+We spent seven nights in the trailer at two different campsites and drove 400 km on different (Polish) roads, which allowed us to learn about the advantages and disadvantages of the trailer.

-Small tear drop trailers are especially close to my heart.
-I have a similar caravan myself and I have been traveling with it for two years.
-I believe that a small and, above all, light trailer, especially in combination with a small bus, is a perfect set.
-In the article below, I will try to present my subjective opinion about this Caretta Off Road model, but also present the advantages of traveling with such a small trailer, based on my own two-year experience.
-We wrote about this caravan in February 2017, when the first model appeared in Poland - you can read the article here: Caretta Off Road now also in Poland .
+Small tear drop trailers are particularly close to my heart.
+I have a similar trailer and have been traveling with it for two years.
+I believe that a small and, above all, light trailer, especially in combination with a small bus, is the perfect set.
+In the article below I will try to present my subjective opinion about this Caretta Off Road model, but also to present the advantages of traveling with such a small trailer, based on my own two-year experience.
+We wrote about this trailer in February 2017, when the first model appeared in Poland - you can read the article here: Caretta Off Road now also in Poland .

 Unique design on big wheels

-The streamlined and at the same time small body of the trailer, suspended high on large off-road tires, with a spare wheel and a shovel on the roof, attracts attention from a distance.
-Massive piping around the perimeter of the trailer will definitely work well when driving off-road and prevent costly repairs of the sheathing.
+The streamlined and at the same time small shape of the trailer, suspended high on large off-road tires, with a spare wheel and a shovel on the roof, attracts attention from afar.
+Massive piping around the perimeter of the trailer will certainly prove useful when driving off-road and will prevent costly repairs to the sheathing.

-Its appearance is so unique that driving through Łeba or Jastarnia I felt as if I was driving the latest Lamborghini model.
-At the campsite, we had the opportunity to meet most of the guests in person, because the desire to see the caravan up close attracted whole families to us.
+Its appearance is so unique that when driving through Łeba or Jastarnia I felt like I was driving the latest Lamborghini model.
+At the campsite, we had the opportunity to meet most of the guests in person, because the desire to see the trailer up close attracted whole families to us.

 The trailer was built on an AL-KO chassis with independent suspension of each wheel.
-The chassis has been equipped with an overrun brake, which I strongly recommend.
-I believe that even in such a light trailer (curb weight approx. 600 kg) it greatly improves driving comfort and safety.
-In my opinion, the track stabilizer, which the trailer was equipped with, can be skipped, but on the other hand, it is possible that it was thanks to it that the trailer stuck to the car towing it so well on winding and narrow roads.
+The chassis is equipped with an overrun brake, which I definitely recommend.
+I believe that even with such a light trailer (own weight approx. 600 kg), it greatly improves driving comfort and safety.
+In my opinion, the stabilizer that the trailer is equipped with can be skipped, but on the other hand, it is possible that it was thanks to it that the trailer held on to the car pulling it so well on winding and narrow roads.

-At the front of the trailer, a streamlined laminate trunk is mounted, in which there is a battery and Eberspacher D2 heating together with a diesel fuel tank.
-Heating will certainly be useful during trips in colder periods.
-The one installed in the tested model effectively makes us independent of access to electricity, which can be very important during field trips.
+At the front of the trailer, there is a streamlined laminate trunk with a battery, an Eberspacher D2 heating system and a diesel tank.
+Heating will definitely be useful during trips in colder periods.
+The one installed in the tested model effectively makes us independent of access to electricity, which may prove to be very important during field trips.

-The remaining space in the trunk is enough to hide various camping accessories or a vestibule, which can be useful to enlarge the seating area (especially during rain).
-Unfortunately, the material from which the trunk was made is not entirely convincing to me - it gives the impression that it could easily crack or be damaged in any other way, especially when driving off-road.
-With this type of trailer, I would prefer a solid steel trunk that you could even stand on to mount something on the roof rack.
-Rafał Bieżuński, however, assured me that neither the customers nor him had suffered any damage so far, although he regularly drives with a trailer in difficult terrain.
+The remaining space in the trunk is enough to hide various camping accessories or a vestibule, which can be useful for enlarging the seating area (especially during rain).
+Unfortunately, I am not entirely convinced by the material from which the case is made - it gives the impression that it could easily crack or be damaged in any other way, especially when driving off-road.
+With this type of trailer, I would prefer a solid steel box that I could even stand on to mount something on the roof rack.
+Rafał Bieżuński, however, assured me that neither the clients nor himself have suffered any damage so far, although he regularly drives the trailer into difficult terrain.

 Kitchen

-When I tell anyone that in this caravan, apart from the bed, there is also a kitchen equipped from A to Z (well, maybe without a dishwasher), they don't believe me.
+When I tell anyone that in this trailer, apart from a bed, there is also a kitchen equipped from A to Z (well, maybe without a dishwasher), they don't believe me.
 But as soon as I open the tailgate, this is what they see:

-As you can see, the kitchen has been equipped with many cabinets and storage compartments, in which we can fit much more than just dishes and provisions.
-On the right side there should be a fridge - unfortunately it was removed during the tests because it needed servicing.
+As you can see, the kitchen is equipped with many cabinets and compartments that can accommodate much more than just dishes and provisions.
+There should be a refrigerator on the right side - unfortunately, it was removed during the tests because it required service.
 On the left side, under the countertop, there are two cabinets.
-In one of them, a small tourist gas cylinder is hidden, which powers a single-burner stove.
-The bottle is enough for us for the whole season, unless we plan real culinary revolutions during our expeditions.
+In one of them there is a small tourist gas cylinder that powers a single-burner stove.
+The bottle will be enough for the whole season, unless we plan real culinary revolutions during our trips.

-Behind the cabinets there is a place for a 60-liter clean water tank and a 50-liter dirty water tank.
+Behind the cabinets there is space for a 60-liter clean water tank and a 50-liter dirty water tank.
 Water was supplied to a small but practical sink located right next to the stove.
-I consider it an ideal solution, sufficient for a basic toilet, cooking or quick washing of dishes.
+I consider it an ideal solution, sufficient for basic toileting, cooking and quick washing of dishes.

 Living room and bedroom in one

 What seems to be the biggest surprise is hidden inside this tiny trailer - and this is the sleeping area.
-It consists of a fairly large bed, in which we slept very comfortably with our son.
-And I know people who traveled with this caravan in a 2 + 2 composition and were also satisfied.
+It consists of a quite large bed in which our son and I slept very comfortably.
+And I know people who traveled with this trailer as a 2+2 and were also satisfied.

-Above the legs there are capacious cabinets in which you can hide enough clothes for a short trip.
-If someone needs more space for clothes, remember that the caravan is towed by a car, in which we can also transport luggage.
+There are spacious cabinets above the legs, where you can store enough clothes for a short trip.
+If someone needs more space for clothes, remember that we are towing the trailer with a car in which we can also transport luggage.

-An additional, quite capacious storage compartment is located behind the headrest and when closed, it can be used as a practical shelf for books or a telephone.
+An additional, quite roomy storage compartment is located behind the headrest and, when closed, can be used as a practical shelf for books or a telephone.

-Very wide doors are an undoubted advantage of this caravan and allow for comfortable getting in and out.
-The doors are equipped with a practical storage compartment and sliding windows, which, when opened from both sides, effectively ventilate the interior of the trailer.
-A better solution, however, would be windows that can be tilted upwards, which will protect the interior against rain and at the same time allow for ventilation.
+The very wide doors are an undoubted advantage of this trailer and allow for comfortable entry and exit.
+The doors are equipped with a practical storage compartment and sliding windows, which, when opened from both sides, efficiently ventilate the interior of the trailer.
+However, a better solution would be windows that tilt upwards, which will protect the interior from rain and at the same time allow for ventilation.

-The whole trailer has very good and atmospheric lighting powered by a battery placed in the trunk at the front of the trailer.
-In the sleeping area, you can't complain about the lack of 12 V and USB charging outputs.
-However, I missed the 12 V output in the kitchen part to connect the coffee machine - but thanks to that I was able to make coffee without leaving the bed.
+The entire trailer has very good and atmospheric lighting powered by a battery located in the trunk at the front of the trailer.
+In the sleeping area, you can't complain about the lack of 12 V and USB charging ports.
+However, I missed a 12 V output in the kitchen area to connect the coffee machine - but thanks to it I could make coffee without leaving bed.

-The mounted radio with speakers in our case did not quite work out.
-We have all the music and fairy tales for the child on the tablet, and we connect to our portable speaker via Bluetooth.
+The installed radio with speakers didn't really work in our case.
+We have all the music and cartoons for the child on the tablet, and we connect to our portable speaker via Bluetooth.
 Unfortunately, the installed radio lacked such a function.

 Summary

-As I mentioned at the beginning, such a small trailer combined with a van is a perfect set for us.
-We do not need a toilet or bathroom in the caravan, because we always use campsites, and toilets are always there.
+As I mentioned at the beginning, such a small trailer combined with a van is the perfect combination for us.
+We don't need a toilet or bathroom in the trailer because we always use camping sites and there are always toilets there.

-A small trailer allows us to move quickly on the road without significantly increasing the car's fuel consumption.
-Since we have a bedroom in a separate cabin, if necessary, we can leave it at the campsite and explore the area by car.
+A small trailer allows us to travel quickly on roads without significantly increasing the car's fuel consumption.
+Since our bedroom is in a separate cabin, if necessary, we can leave it at the campsite and explore the area by car.

-If it rains, we hide under an awning or in a car with a table and swivel armchairs - we can comfortably spend many hours there, even in four people.
-However, if someone does not have such a large car, they can attach an inflatable vestibule to the trailer, which unfolds in 3 minutes.
-In this way, we will significantly increase the living space where you can hide in the rain.
+If it rains, we hide under the awning or in the car, where we have a table and swivel seats - we can comfortably spend many hours there, even for four people.
+However, if someone does not have such a large car, they can add an inflatable vestibule to the trailer, which unfolds in 3 minutes.
+This way, we will significantly enlarge the living space in which we can hide during the rain.

-I can recommend Caretta to anyone looking for a small but comfortable caravan.
-And if you also like to ride off-paved trails, you care about low insurance costs and no need to carry out annual technical inspections, then it will certainly be the perfect trailer.
+I can recommend Caretta to anyone looking for a small but comfortable trailer.
+And if you also like to drive off paved trails, want low insurance costs and no need to carry out annual technical inspections, this will definitely be the perfect trailer.

 I liked: